BranchTaken/Hemlock/doc/reports/aplr1/aplr1.md

 non-monotonic automaton construction algorithm), and for most grammars this would avoid the need to ever manifest the full canonical LR(1) automaton.
 However, cyclically complex automata such as that for the unresolved OCaml grammar would see little benefit.
-Nonetheless, this could be advantageous in the common case, but this remains open research because Hocc would require significant refactoring to close on states rather than state nubs.
+Nonetheless, this could be advantageous in the common case, but remains open research because Hocc would require significant refactoring to close on states rather than state nubs.

-The impetus for APLR(1) stemmed from IELR⁺(1), first as a mitigation for unnecessary state splits, later out of desperation for a simpler algorithm.
+The motivation for APLR(1) stemmed from IELR⁺(1), as a mitigation for unnecessary state splits, as well as from despair over implementation complexity.
 The pair-at-a-time remerging algorithm [^evans2024][^lenka2006] was trivially derived from analysis of Hocc's precautionary splits for the Gpic grammar, versus the Bison-generated automaton which lacked the splits.
-Having implemented that limited remerging algorithm, the possibility of a more general algorithm immediately came to mind, and others have independently reached this same epiphany.
+Having implemented that limited remerging algorithm, the possibility of a more general algorithm immediately came to mind, and others have independently made this observation.
 François Pottier added a `TODO` note (in French) to the [Menhir source repository](https://gitlab.inria.fr/fpottier/menhir/) in 2015; quoted below is a later version of the note as it was translated to English and demoted to a `TODO-NOT!`, with a cautionary performance addendum: